rloutlaw/JavaSDKDocs/outlawSDKDocs/create-vm-in-parallel.md

 }
 ```

-The outer `for` loop above iterates through each region, defining a virtual network Creatable and storage account Creatable for use by all virtual machines to be created in that region.
+The outer `for` loop above iterates through each region, defining a virtual network Creatable and storage account Creatable for use by all virtual machines in that region.
 Learn more about using [Creatables](concepts.md#Creatbles) to create resources only as needed when using the management libraries.

-The inner `for` loop gets a public IP address Creatable for the virtual machine and then defines a virtual machine Creatable using the the Creatables for the virtual network, storage account, and public IP address defined previously.
+The inner `for` loop gets a public IP address Creatable for the virtual machine and then defines a virtual machine Creatable using the Creatables for the virtual network, storage account, and public IP address defined previously.
 This VirtualMachine Creatable is then added to the `creatableVirtualMachines` list.

-## Create the virtual machines
+### Create the virtual machines

 ```java
 // create all virtual machines defined in the list, return all Creatable objects used